 The Company follows the liability method of accounting for income taxes.
 Under this method, deferred tax assets and liabilities are recorded for future tax consequences of temporary differences between the financial reporting and tax basis of assets and liabilities, and are measured using the enacted tax rates and laws that are expected to be in effect when the underlying assets or liabilities are recovered or settled.
+The Company also evaluates the realizability of our deferred tax assets and valuation allowances are recorded when necessary to reduce deferred tax assets to the amounts expected to be realized.

 Interest and penalties related to uncertain income tax positions are included in income tax expense in the accompanying consolidated statements of operations.
-Interest and penalties actually incurred are charged to interest expense and the "other, net" line, respectively.
+Interest and penalties actually incurred are charged to interest expense and the "other income, net" line, respectively.